Procopius (usurper): Into enemy territory

 Meanwhile, Procopius was entrusted with fortifying Roman defenses in Mesopotamia.
-Tasked with leading a force of around 30,000 men, Procopius and his subordinate, Sebastianus, were stationed to defend key positions along the Upper Tigris River, anticipating an advance from Shapur’s forces.
+Tasked with leading a force of around 30,000 men, Procopius and his subordinate, Sebastianus, were stationed to defend key positions along the Upper Tigris River, anticipating an advance from Shapur's forces.
 Procopius was tasked with coordinating Roman defensive efforts in the east, specifically working with King Arsaces II of Armenia to secure the strategically vital Bitlis Pass.
-Procopius' efforts were vital in securing the eastern front and preparing for the Persian response to Julian's offensive.
+Procopius's efforts were vital in securing the eastern front and preparing for the Persian response to Julian's offensive.

-Procopius prepared for the possibility of advancing his troops southward to join with Emperor Julian’s soldiers in Assyria.
+Procopius prepared for the possibility of advancing his troops southward to join with Emperor Julian's soldiers in Assyria.
 This location was crucial for controlling access between the Roman and Persian spheres of influence, and its defense was integral to safeguarding the Roman presence in the region.
 In a display of military strategy, Emperor Julian led a formidable force of 65,000 soldiers down the Euphrates River within just eight weeks.
-However, Julian was fatally injured in a skirmish on June 26, bringing an abrupt end to the ill-fated campaign.
+However, Julian was fatally injured in a skirmish on 26 June, bringing an abrupt end to the ill-fated campaign.
 When Procopius reached the main Roman army near Thilsaphata, between Nisibis and Singara, he met the new emperor, Jovian.

 Though Julian had died without naming a successor, a rumor spread that he had ordered Procopius to take the purple in case of his death.
-Fearing Jovian's wrath, which had caused the death of another army candidate to the throne (Jovianus), Procopius went into hiding, but later supervised the transport of Julian's body to Tarsus and its subsequent burial, and only later went to Caesarea with his family.
+Fearing Jovian's wrath, which had caused the death of another army candidate to the throne, also named Jovianus, Procopius went into hiding, but later supervised the transport of Julian's body to Tarsus and its subsequent burial, and only later went to Caesarea with his family.

 After Jovian's death, the new emperors, Valentinian I and Valens, sent some soldiers to arrest Procopius.
 He surrendered, but asked to meet his family; he had his captors dine and drink, and then seized the opportunity to flee with his family, first to the Black Sea and later to the Tauric Chersonese, where they hid.
 However, Procopius lived in constant fear of betrayal or exposure, and decided to go to Constantinople, the Empire's capital, to ask Strategius for help.